uptonking/note4yaoo/thread-fwk-react-dev.md

   - I wouldn't use React's API
   - I would make it formally use an ahead-of-time compiler design
   - Wouldn't abstract over HTML and instead build around abstractions
 - Furthermore,
   - It wouldn't have its own event system
   - It would use a partial virtual DOM system
   - It would have accessibility baked in as a first-class citizen, including focus management
   - It would have a hooks-like API and wouldn't use classes
   - It would have streaming SSR
-- I love the ahead of time idea.I bet JSX would be faster if components transpiled into 2 or 3 flat arrays:
+- I love the ahead of time idea.
+I bet JSX would be faster if components transpiled into 2 or 3 flat arrays:
   - components
   - children count
   - props(?)